European Union may ease bank capital rules to boost lending

 "Could they be simplified or differentiated by risk or size, without compromising the overall objectives?"

-The EU has already been criticized by the global Basel Committee of banking supervisors, which wrote Basel III, for straying from some core, though non-binding principles.
+The EU has already been criticised by the global Basel Committee of banking supervisors, which wrote Basel III, for straying from some core, though non-binding principles.

 One example is a plan to try to kickstart the market for asset-backed securities by easing some capital requirements.